S-OConnor/MSP430_TestRepo/docs/DESIGN.md

 - **SMCLK at 8 MHz** is what the SPI divides down from: ÷1 → 8 MHz SCLK, which is the ADC's CLOCK.
 The eUSCI's own SPI-master clock ceiling is in *(MCU Table 5-18, p.
 38)*.
-- **ACLK from LFXIN in bypass mode.** "Bypass" means "there is no crystal, an external logic-level clock is being fed in" — the user's 32.768 kHz square wave.
-With `LFXTBYPASS = 1` the LFXT oscillator circuit is powered down and the pin accepts a digital square wave of 10.5–50 kHz at 30–70 % duty cycle *(MCU p.
-26)*, so 32.768 kHz sits comfortably in range.
-If the source is missing, an oscillator-fault flag stays latched; the firmware retries a bounded number of times and then falls back to a DCO-based tick, flagging the condition (`ST_NO_LFXT`) rather than hanging.
+- **ACLK from the LaunchPad's own crystal.** PJ.4/PJ.5 (LFXIN/LFXOUT) already carry **Y4**, the board's fitted 32.768 kHz watch crystal *(LP §2.2.2, p.
+8;
+  LP schematic, p.
+37)*, so the timebase costs no external part, no header pin and no rework. `LFXTBYPASS = 0` selects crystal mode — the oscillator circuit drives the crystal, instead of the pin accepting a logic-level clock — and `LFXTDRIVE = {2}` matches it: the data sheet brackets drive {2} at 6 pF ≤ C\_L,eff ≤ 9 pF and Y4 is a 7 pF part *(MCU Table 5-4, p.
+26; LP schematic, p.
+37)*.
+Crystal mode needs **both** pins switched to the oscillator function (`PJSEL0 |= BIT4 | BIT5`); bypass would have needed only PJ.4.
+- **Crystal start-up is slow, and the bring-up loop has to allow for it.** A 32 kHz crystal takes hundreds of milliseconds to reach amplitude, and until it does, `LFXTOFFG` re-latches as fast as the firmware can clear it.
+So clock bring-up clears `LFXTOFFG`/`OFIFG` and re-checks over a window of at least **1 s** before concluding the oscillator is dead — a tight clear-and-retest loop with no delay in it would time out on every healthy boot.
+Only after that window does the firmware re-route ACLK to the VLO, fall back to a DCO-based tick and raise `ST_NO_LFXT`, rather than hanging.

 ### 9.3 Pin map